NOSALRO/robot_dart/README.md

 ## Citing RobotDART

-If you use this code in a scientific publication, please use the following citation ([url](https://ieeexplore.ieee.org/abstract/document/10345879)):
+If you use this code in a scientific publication, please use the following citation:

 ```bibtex
 @article{chatzilygeroudis2024robot,